asacolips-projects/grimwild/README.md

 - `/r 4d` - Roll a 4 dice roll.
 - `/r 4d2t` - Roll a 4 dice roll with 2 thorns.
 - `/r 4p` - Roll a 4 dice pool.
 This isn't tracked anywhere, but it will note how the pool should change in the result.

+### Marks and Harm

+Any rolls that include a Messy, Grim, or Disaster result will have buttons on them to apply marks, Bloodied, or Rattled.
+Clicking one of the buttons will apply that kind of harm to the character associated with your account, or to the currently selected character token if you have multiple.

 ### Dice So Nice